 The gateway is preconfigured to use private IP addresses on the LAN side, and to act as a DHCP server.
-The LAN IP settings are explained below:

-• LAN IP address.
-This is the IP address of the gateway.
-The default is 192.168.0.1.
+You can use the LAN IP Setup screen to configure LAN IP services such as the IP address of the gateway and DHCP.